FREQUENTLY ASKED QUESTIONS | THE ARBOR SCHOOL DUBAI

 The students at our school are made up of 70+ different nationalities with an approximate 50/50 split on gender.
 Currently the school has a roll of 1300 pupils.

-Your class teacher is your first point of contact for all academic inquiries.
+Your class teacher or form tutor is your first point of contact for all academic inquiries.

 Parent relations (reception@thearborschool.ae ) team is your point of contact for general school inquiries.